Sunday, March 15, 2020

 Having A Yard Sale

 Of course, some people don't have the time to hold a yard sale.
-If you have a job or a busy family life and hectic schedule then it's probably not worth doing a yard sale.
-You can donate your items and take it off your taxes for more money than you will make on a yard sale.
+If you have a job or a busy family life and hectic schedule, then it's probably not worth doing a yard sale.
+You can donate your items .
 But I enjoy it.
-Here are my tips
+Here are my tips.

 Try to choose a day when it's not too hot and check your forecast for rain.
-If you can still have a yard sale (having it in a garage), then be sure to put in your advertisements, "Rain or Shine".
+If the weather is going to be good, you can still have a yard sale.
+If it's hot or rainy, think about having it in your garage for shade.
+Next, put your yard sale on Craig's List (free) and be sure to put full information.
+If you you are having your yard sale regardless of the weather, be sure and put "Rain or Shine".

 Be sure your household items are clean.

 Price everything.
 It's so confusing when there are no prices on items and people are having to ask.
 It will drive you crazy and the buyer crazy.
 And be sure to price everything with yard sale prices.
 If you have expensive items, try selling them on Craig's List, ebay, newspaper ad or consignment shop.
-Don't try to get what you want and need from a yard sale.
+Don't try to get what you think is a fair price on something expensive from a yard sale.
 A yard sale is for junk and everyone expects the prices to be cheap.
 You might have a gorgeous antique cherry buffet and you know it's worth $350.
 But yard salers don't come with $350 in their pocket and aren't looking to make big purchases like that.
 We are talking about quarter, dime, dollar purchases.
 It's junk to you and would normally go to the dump or to a charity so price it accordingly.
 You are through with it so anything you make is better than nothing.

 This sign is beautiful but there is something missing.
 An arrow!
 Make that arrow BIG so I can see if I need to turn right or left before I get to the intersection.